DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/Carvey/Part2/README.md

 ## 5. Setting X, Y, and Z zero

-Using your computer keyboard (and the shortcuts you set up from the [gSender Configuration Best Practices](https://digitalfabricationlab-nyit-soad.github.io/resources/Tutorials&Templates/Carvey/gSenderConfig/)guide), navigate the tool to where you want the origin of your part to start.
+Using your computer keyboard (and the shortcuts you set up from the [gSender Configuration Best Practices](https://digitalfabricationlab-nyit-soad.github.io/resources/Tutorials&Templates/Carvey/gSenderConfig/) guide), navigate the tool to where you want the origin of your part to start.
 Remember: this is where the WORK ZERO coordinates system was placed in Step 3 of Part 1 (Southwest, highest Z).

 Be careful not to plunge the tool into your stock!